openvinotoolkit/model_server/docs/python_support/reference.md

 The exception is caught by the `PythonExecutorCalculator` which logs it and returns non-OK status.
 Model Server then reads that status and sets graph in an error state.
 Then it closes all graph's input streams and waits until in-progress actions are finished.
 Once it's done the graph gets removed.

-This behavior has different effect on the client depending on the kind of gRPC endpoint used - unary or streaming.
+This behavior has different effect on the client depending on the kind of gRPC endpoint used - unary or streaming:

-**Unary**
+- **Unary**

   With unary endpoint a graph is created, executed and destroyed for every request.
 If `execute` encounters an error, model server logs it and sends error message in response immediately.

-**Streaming**
+- **Streaming**

   With streaming endpoint a graph is created for the first request in the stream and then reused by all subsequent requests.

   If `execute` encounters an error on the first request (for example the Python code doesn't work as expected), model server logs it  and sends error message in response immediately.
 The graph gets destroyed.

   If `execute` encounters an error on one of the subsequent requests (for example wrong data has been received), model server logs it and MediaPipe sets error in the graph, but the client won't receive error message until it sends another request.
 When the next request is read from the stream, model server checks if graph has an error, destroys it and sends response to the client.

-As of now, the graphs are not recoverable so if an error occurs, you need to create a new stream.
+  As of now, graphs are not recoverable, so if `execute`  encounters an error the stream gets closed and you need to create a new one.

+**Note**: Run Model Server with `--log_level DEBUG` parameter to get information about errors in the server logs.

 **Implementing this function is required.**

-### finalize
+### `finalize`

 `finalize` is called when model server unloads graph definition.
 It allows to perform any cleanup actions before the graph is removed.